People of the Provost Office

 Senior Finance Director

-Kurt Shepherd is the Senior Finance Director overseeing Provost Central finances as well as the Chief Business Officers and Finance support personnel for all of the Vice Provost areas and the Blair School of Music, Vanderbilt Law School, Owen Graduate School of Management, and the Divinity School.
+Kurt Shepherd is the Senior Finance Director overseeing Provost Central finances as well as the Chief Business Officers and Finance support personnel for all of the Vice Provost areas and the Blair School of Music, Vanderbilt Law School, Owen Graduate School of Management and the Divinity School.

-Associate Provost for Digital Learning
+Associate Provost for Education Development and Technologies

 He continues to teach and conduct research.
 Sloop's work explores the rhetoric of mass media and popular culture as well as mass media production and consumption.
 His recent research has addressed issues of gender, immigration, citizenship and mediation.

 Sloop joined the university faculty in 1995 as assistant professor of communication studies and was promoted to professor in 2000.
 He served during the 2014-15 academic year as the interim dean of the College of Arts and Science.
 He previously served for four years as senior associate dean for undergraduate education and three years as senior associate dean for faculty in the College of Arts and Science.
 He also participated as a member in the executive committee of the Academic Strategic Plan and co-chaired the Chancellor’s Committee on Social Media and the Internet.